-Mary Anna Hallock Foote was born on 19 November 1847 on the farm of her parents Nathaniel Hallock and Ann Burling.
-Their farmhouse on the Hudson River in Milton, New York State was a hub of activity whilst Mary was growing up.
-She attended a Quaker school first, then went on to the Poughkeepsie, New York Female Collegiate Seminary in New York State.
-Mary then moved to New York City to attend the Cooper School of Design in New York City where she excelled in fine art.
+Mary Anna Hallock was born on 19 November, 1847, on the farm of her Quaker parents Nathaniel Hallock and Ann Burling.
+Their farmhouse on the Hudson River in Milton, New York State, was a hub of activity whilst Mary was growing up.
+Her education started at a Quaker school.
+She then went on to the Poughkeepsie Female Collegiate Seminary in New York State.
+Mary then moved to New York City to attend the Cooper School of Design where she excelled in fine art.
 It was not soon after that her woodcut illustrations were gracing the pages of many popular books of the day including her own.

-In 1876 Mary married mining engineer Arthur Foote in 1876, with whom she'd have a son Arthur (b.1877), and daughters Elizabeth (b.1882) and Agnes (b.1886-d.1904).
+In 1876 Mary married mining engineer Arthur De Wint Foote (1849-1933), with whom she would have a son, Arthur (b.1877), and daughters Elizabeth Betty (b.1882) and Agnes (b.1886-d.1904).
 "No girl ever wanted less to 'go West' with any man, or paid a man a greater compliment by doing so." -- from A Victorian Gentlewoman in the Far West: The Reminiscences of Mary Hallock Foote.
-While Mary was well-attached to her close-knit family and sophisticated lifestyle, she reluctantly left the east with Arthur and travelled west to the states of California, Colorado, and Mexico to live in a number of mining towns.
-She was soon immersed in the study of the regions and peoples, writing short sketches, essays, and stories.
-A number of them appeared in the pages of Century and the Atlantic Monthly magazines to an appreciative audience.
-Her first novel The Led-Horse Claim: A Romance of a Mining Camp appeared in 1883 and a year later the family settled in Boise, Idaho.
+While Mary was well-attached to her close-knit family and sophisticated lifestyle, she reluctantly left the east with Arthur and travelled west to the states of California, Colorado, and Mexico where they lived in a number of mining towns.
+Mary adjusted by immersing herself in the study of the regions and peoples, writing short sketches, essays, and stories.
+A number of them appeared in the pages of The Century and the Atlantic Monthly magazines to an appreciative audience.
+Her first novel The Led-Horse Claim: A Romance of a Mining Camp appeared in 1883.
+One year later the Foote's settled in Boise, Idaho.
 Arthur designed and built Canyon House, their massive wood and stone home on the shores of the Boise River.
 It was the Foote's residence for the next twelve years.
 Mary quickly set up her desk to continue her writing and illustration work.
 Through her writing and drawings she soon developed her gift of portraying authentic depictions of community life in the mining camps.
 She gleaned material from her innovative husband and his team who were designing irrigation systems for the Boise River Irrigation Project.
 It was completed in 1909.

 Biography written by C.D.
 Merriman for Jalic Inc. Copyright Jalic Inc 2006.
 All Rights Reserved.

 The above biography is copyrighted.
 Do not republish it without permission.Forum Discussions on Mary Hallock Foote